 The Company established the pdvWireless, Inc. 2014 Stock Plan (the "2014 Stock Plan") to attract, retain and reward individuals who contribute to the growth of the Company.
-This 2014 Stock Plan superseded previous stock plans.
-However, under such previous plans, 42,766 stock options remained vested and outstanding as of June 30, 2018.
+While the 2014 Stock Plan superseded previous stock plans.
+23,442 stock options remained vested and outstanding as of September 30, 2018 under such previous stock plans.

-The Company's Board of Directors has reserved 3,511,695 shares of common stock for issuance under its 2014 Stock Plan as of June 30, 2018.
+The Company's Board of Directors has reserved 3,511,695 shares of common stock for issuance under its 2014 Stock Plan as of September 30, 2018.
 The number of shares will continue to automatically increase each January 1st through January 1, 2024 by an amount equal to the lesser of (i) 5% of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or (ii) a lesser amount determined by the Board of Directors.